What Is a Talent Pool?

 When sourcing candidates, you may come across profiles that don’t match your current open positions but could be a good fit for your company.
 Adding them to your talent pool is the easiest way to expand it.

-Your talent pool should also include unsuccessful candidates, that is those who didn’t obtain a job positioning they applied for but still could be a good fit for other unfulfilled vacancies.
+Your talent pool should also include unsuccessful candidates, that is those who didn’t obtain a job position they applied for but still could be a good fit for other unfulfilled vacancies.

 Don’t forget to enlist in this database your former employees.
 If they enjoyed working for your company, they could still be interested in future working opportunities.